blaylockbk/Herbie/docs/_build/html/_sources/user_guide/configure.rst.txt

     - ``'azure'`` Microsoft Azure (Big Data Program)
     - ``'pando'`` University of Utah Pando Archive (gateway 1)
     - ``'pando2'`` University of Utah Pando Archive (gateway 2)
+    - ``'aws-old'`` File name formats change.
+This is so Herbie can find old GFS filenames.

 save_dir
     Location to save GRIB2 files locally.
 You may use system environment variables like *${HOME}*, and *${TMPDIR}*